dobin/ffw/README.md

 It should provoke the error in GDB:
 ```
 New client connected
 Received data with len: 4 on state: 0
 Auth success
-Received data with len: 4 on state: 1
-Received data with len: 16 on state: 2
-New client connected
-Received data with len: 4 on state: 0
-Auth success